| author |

 A life-long member of the Mormon church, Mette now serves as "Ward Historian" and as a nursery teacher.
 She enjoys knitting,

 crocheting, and quilting in her spare time, as well as baking.
 She is nowhere near the cook that Linda Wallheim is, but she is a fair hand at

 brownies, cookies, and homemade caramel candy.
 Her oldest daughter served a Mormon mission in Texas and is beginning her senior year at MIT.

 Her second daughter finished a degree in Music Education at Berklee College of Music in May, 2016 and now works as a music teacher at a private school

 in Utah.
-Her oldest son just finished his second year at Boston University.
+Her oldest son is a junior in Computer Science at Boston University.
 Her youngest daughter graduated as a National Merit scholar in 2017 and

-received a full scholarship to the University of Oklahoma, where she will begin school soon.
+received a full scholarship to the University of Oklahoma.
 Her youngest son is a brilliant mathematician and is a sophomore

 in high school.